 While river blindness is transmitted by the black fly and LF is transmitted by the mosquito, both are caused by an infection of the filarial worm that can be treated with the same medication – Mectizan®.
 By adding albendazole, a common de-worming medication, in areas where LF is present, both diseases could be successfully treated together, efficiently and cost-effectively, through mass drug administration.

 Sightsavers worked in collaboration with a network of partners to reach men, women and children at risk of these two diseases, and followed the World Health Organization’s recommended coordination of river blindness and LF treatment.

-Poverty is both a cause and consequence of the poor health caused by these diseases.
-This project targets men, women and children in these hard-to-reach communities.
-By contributing to the elimination of these debilitating diseases, Sightsavers, with help from the UK government, aims to develop healthy communities where children no longer struggle with the health risks faced by their parents and grandparents.
+By helping to eliminate these debilitating diseases, the programme aimed to develop healthy communities where children no longer struggle with the health risks posed by NTDs that were faced by their parents and grandparents.

 There are many important legacies from the programme that will help to inform all those working to tackle NTDs, as we continue on the path towards elimination.Read the blog

 There are many important insights from our programme that will be used in new NTD initiatives.
 What’s more, the health systems that the programme helped to improve will ensure that countries can continue to tackle these debilitating diseases in the future.

 While significant progress has been made and we are proud of what this programme has achieved, there are still considerable challenges that must be faced to control and eliminate neglected tropical diseases.

 More funding, collaboration and support is needed to achieve this important goal.
 Together we can enhance the health, quality of life and future wellbeing of people affected by NTDs.